SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 So take advantage of agile development.

 Currently, Spec does not offer a way to script and control popup windows.
 It is not possible to script a button that opens a dialog for a value.
-Future versions of Spec20 should cover this missing feature.
+Future versions of Spec should cover this missing feature.